auramagi/SFSymbolsMetadata/README.md

 #### CSV files

-This repo contains the data extracted from font files.
-This data is originally in CSV format.
-Feel free to explore the columns yourself.
+This repo contains the data extracted from font files, as it was originally stored.
+See the [CSV folder](/CSV/).

-All variants of *San Francisco* font contain the same data:  [SFSymbols.csv](/CSV/SFSymbols.csv).

-**SF Symbols app** includes a font resource named `SFSymbolsFallback.ttf`, and it contains different data: [SFSymbolsFallback-symbols.csv](/CSV/SFSymbolsFallback-symbols.csv).

 #### Conversion script